szcompressor/cuSZ/README.md

 ```
 The compression and decompression times are 733.47 us (w/o c/b) and 1208.19 us, respectively, so the compression and decompression throughputs are 31.4 GB/s and 20.7 GB/s, respectively.

+**Please note that cuSZ's performance might be dropped for a single large input file (e.g., in several Gigabytes) because of current coarse-grained deflating in Huffman codec mentioned in [limitations of this version](https://github.com/szcompressor/cuSZ#limitations-of-this-version-011).**

 # tests by team
 ## tested datasets